Simplify Square Root Of 65

 3. Look for perfect square factors: Notice that neither 5 nor 13 are perfect squares.
 A perfect square is a number that can be obtained by squaring an integer (e.g., 4 = 2², 9 = 3², 16 = 4²).
 Since there are no perfect square factors within the prime factorization of 65, we cannot simplify √65 any further.

-4. The simplified form: Therefore, the simplest form of √65 is just √65.
+4. The simplified form: So, the simplest form of √65 is just √65.
 While we can't simplify it to a whole number or a simpler radical expression, we can approximate its decimal value using a calculator. √65 ≈ 8.062.

 Why √65 Cannot Be Simplified Further

 As demonstrated above, the prime factorization of 65 (5 x 13) contains no perfect square factors.
 This is why √65 is considered to be in its simplest form.
+This is a key concept in understanding the simplification of square roots: the process relies entirely on finding and extracting perfect square factors.
 We cannot extract any whole numbers or simpler radicals from under the square root symbol.
-This is a key concept in understanding the simplification of square roots: the process relies entirely on finding and extracting perfect square factors.
 If no such factors exist, the square root is already in its most simplified form.

 Approximating the Value of √65